patrickgtwalker/MalariaEmulator/README.md

 # Prevalence Prediction and Simulation Analysis

-This project aims to provide tool for estimating malaria incidence and transmission intensity through emulation of timeseries prevalence data.
-It includes helper functions, data processing, and machine learning models to create predictive systems using simulation data frpm malsimgem.
+This project aims to provide tool for estimating malaria incidence and transmission intensity from timeseries prevalence data through emulation of mechanistic Malaria transmission model.
+It includes helper functions, data processing, and machine learning models pipeline to create predictive systems using simulation data from malsimgem.

 ## Repository Overview